Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 2. Form a team of officers to lead the construction.
 3. The course of the quest:
      - At the beginning of the construction, decide how to solve the sabotage problem at the construction site.
-     - At the end of the construction, decide whether the factory will produce more expensive but higher quality products or cheaper but lower quality products.
+     - At the end of the construction, decide whether the factory will produce more expensive but higher-quality products or cheaper but lower-quality products.
-4. After the construction is completed, load the products on board or lay a trade route to another planet.
+4. After the construction, load the products on board or lay a trade route to another planet.

 ### Metagame

-Th player's goal on the meta level is to create an interesting situation in the galaxy and see what happens next.
+The player's goal on the meta-level is to create an interesting situation in the galaxy and see what happens next.

 To achieve this, the player can: